pubgrad/fem-downloader/README.md

 ```
 yarn install
 ```
-Note that Puppeteer installation will donwload a version of Chromium compatible with your os.
+Note that Puppeteer installation will download a version of Chromium compatible with your os.

 ## Usage
 From the command line type: